The Best Georgia Auto Insurance Companies

-Georgia’s auto insurance rates are on the low side — on average $1,481 per year, compared to the nationwide average of $1,669.
+Georgia’s auto insurance rates are right in line with the national average — $1048 per year, compared to $1,009 nationwide.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to find your best rates: